Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   This document presents the specification Live Media Ingest.
-   Live media ingest happens between an ingest source such as a
+   This document presents the specification live Media Ingest. live media ingest happens between an ingest source such as a
-   live video encoder [=(Live) encoder=] and distributed media processing entities that receive the ingest.
+   live video encoder [=live encoder=] and distributed media processing entities that receive the ingest.
    Examples of such media processing entities include media packagers, streaming origins and